 The Department of Communication Studies

-Communication ranks among the most pragmatic and popular fields of academic study, providing an ideal springboard many established occupations, a rapidly growing number of new careers, and a large variety of graduate and professional degrees.
-Please see the Overview of Career Paths and Advanced Study for more information.
+Communication ranks among the most pragmatic and popular fields of academic study.
+It provides an ideal springboard many established occupations, a rapidly growing number of new careers, and a large variety of graduate and professional degrees.
+For more information please see the Overview of Career Paths and Advanced Study and Career Opportunities in Communication.

 Students interested in learning more about the field of public relations are encouraged to view the video “What is Public Relations?”
 VHS 1011 in the Newman Library, Baruch College.

 Recent graduates have taken positions with such companies as Burson-Marsteller, Morgan Stanley, Madison Square Garden, Dun & Bradstreet, NYU Medical Center, Miramax, and Financial World Magazine.

 Log onto our department's "Corporate Communication" Blackboard site (under the "Community" tab) for announcements and information on internships and jobs.

 Communication Studies is among the top ten majors in popularity nationwide.
 Interest in the field is based on the increasing complexity of human relationships; globalization with unprecedented social, economic, political, and cultural dynamics; the importance of understanding messages and their consequences for addressing vital societal and political concerns; and the pervasive influence of media, including communication technology and social media.
 As a result, the major in Communication Studies prepares students for a large variety of careers and graduate and professional degrees.